RhodaPoweiIyakoregha/Restaurant-Rating-Project/README.md

 3.Consumer Budget
-99(71.01%) consumers had a medium budget,35(25.36%) Consumers had a low budget and 5(3.62%) had a high budget Cuisines Price
+99(71.01%) consumers had a medium budget,35(25.36%) Consumers had a low budget and 5(3.62%) had a high budget

+ Cuisines Price
 33(25.36%) cuisines had a high price, 58(42.03%) had a medium price and 47(34.06%) had a low price.

 When demand was too high this affected the sales even in the highest rated restaurants whereby cuisines are not available to the consumers causing a stalling point in the restaurants and poor first impressions.

+when the price of cuisines are medium there's equilibrium in the consumer budget as well which creates stability in the demand and supply.

-4. ## Restaurant  Characteristics for Investing
+4. ### Restaurant  Characteristics for Investing

 ![](restaurant_investment_metrics.png)